*This post contains affiliate links

 In one word: Casual.

-Although the casual in Europe is different than casual in US.
+Although the casual in Europe is different than casual in the US.

-Think it more like smart casual in the US and you’d be fine everywhere in Italy.
+Think of it more like smart casual in the US and you’d be fine everywhere in Italy.

 Or any other country in Europe.